Indigenous languages

 Underwater horned serpent common to the legends of most Algonquian tribes.
 It is said to lurk in lakes and eat humans.

-Powerful storm spirits that live in the sky and cause thunder and lightning.
-They are usually depicted as giant birds, although
+Powerful storm spirit that lives in the sky and causes thunder and lightning.
+They are usually depicted as giant birds in Munsee legends, although

 sometimes they have human heads or other attributes.
 Thunder Beings are dangerous spirits who sometimes kill people with their